Mohammad Shamsuzzoha: Legacy

-Mohammad Shamsuzzoha was buried on front of the administration building of Rajshahi University.
-His death added a new dimension in the anti-Ayub mass movement, as well as the fall of Ayub government was quickened.
+Mohammad Shamsuzzoha was buried in front of the administration building of Rajshahi University.
+His death added a new dimension to the anti-Ayub mass movement, as well as the fall of the Ayub government was quickened.
 18 February is observed as Shahid Zoha Dibos (Martyr Zoha Day) in Bangladesh.
-A student hall of the University of Rajshahi was named as Shaheed Shamsuzzoha Hall in commemoration of his highest sacrifice for the cause of the nation.
+A student hall of the University of Rajshahi was named Shaheed Shamsuzzoha Hall in commemoration of his highest sacrifice for the cause of the nation.